rozek/notes-on-gundb/README.md

   Gun.get('a/missing/node').put({ 'property-name':'value' })
 // the node will exist now
 ```

+Whether it is allowed to create or modify a node may depend on its id:

+* writing to a node with the id `~` is generally permitted
+* an attempt to write a node with the id `~@` will log(!) an error _object_ containing the error message "Alias not same!" (rather than throwing an exception)
+* an attempt to write to nodes with an id of the form `~@xxx` will also log(!) such an error _object_ unless the client has previously been authenticated using the alias following the `~@`
+* attempts to write to nodes with an id of the form `~xxx` will work fine unless the character sequence following the `~` looks like a public key and the client has not been authenticated using a key pair containing that public key: in such a case an error _object_ with the error message "Unverified data." is logged(!) (rather than throwing an exception)

 An attempt to assign a (nested) object to a property will create an additional node and write a link to that node into the property.
 The new node will have an id which consists of the original node's "soul", a slash (`/`) and the name of the property receiving the link: